Udall couple loses home after burning pile of leaves catches house on fire

 UDALL, Kan.
-(KSNW) — A couple lost their home to a fire in Udall, Kansas over the weekend.
+(KSNW) — A couple lost their home to a fire in Udall over the weekend.

 The Cowley County Fire Department received a call around 3:15 p.m.
 Saturday for a doghouse on fire.